By Scott Steward

 - A result click is any click in the results set – clicking a document link, publication link, outbound link, etc.

-In addition to the two new metrics for COUNTER 4, we stopped counting Z retrievals.
+We also stopped counting Z retrievals.
 Prior to this change Z requests returned the full text of the document in the metadata and therefore were being counted as a Z retrieval for every document in a result set.
 By making this change usage is more representative of actual user behavior.

 To help you understand how usage is calculated and what effects it, I will go through a few scenarios.
 Also, since most people use Sessions, Searches and Retrievals I will focus on those metrics.